Cemil Çıpa

-Cemil Çıpa (born 22 January 1988 in Istanbul) is a Turkish former race driver, who competed in one season of the Formula 3 Euro Series in the Drivers' Trophy and finished in third before he quit racing at the end of 2006, aged just 18.
-In 2005 he won Formula 3 Turkey after graduating from karting in 2004.
+Ahmet-Cemil Çıpa (born 22 January 1988) is a Turkish racing driver who is currently competing in the Mini Challenge UK for EXCELR8 Motorsport. Çipa participated in one season of the Formula 3 Euro Series in the Drivers' Trophy and finished in third before he quit racing at the end of 2006, aged just 18.
+In 2005, he won Formula 3 Turkey after graduating from karting in 2004.
 His karting career saw him clinch four titles in Junior category.